-I. LLPs do not have the concept of members.
-Hence, all the owners of an LLP would be a designated Partner in the LLP.
+- `LLPs do not have the concept of members.
+Hence, all the owners of an LLP would be designated Partners in the LLP.
 This structure is not appropriate for Venture Capitalists and Private Equity Investors – who do not wish to actively participate in the management of the Company.
 Hence, equity holders will only invest in a Private Limited Company.
 Therefore, if the owners have plans for expanding the business by raising equity capital, then the entity must be registered as a private limited company.

-II.
-Foreign Direct Investment (FDI) in a private limited company is under the automatic route whereas FDI in Limited Liability Partnership is under the approval route.
+- Foreign Direct Investment (FDI) in a private limited company is under the automatic route whereas FDI in a Limited Liability Partnership is under the approval route.
 Therefore, businesses that have foreign or NRI promoters opt for the incorporation of a private limited company.

-III.
-Tax credit in respect of tax paid on deemed income relating to certain companies (i.e. MAT credit U/S 115 AA)
+- Tax credit in respect of tax paid on deemed income relating to certain companies (i.e. MAT credit U/S 115 AA).

-I. Private limited companies have a limit on Number of shareholders whereas an LLP there is no such restriction.
+- Private limited companies have a limit on the Number of shareholders whereas in an LLP there is no such restriction.

-II.
-The audit is not required for an Limited Liability Partnership annual sales turnover is less than Rs.40 lakhs and the LLP has a capital contribution of fewer than Rs.25 lakhs.
+- The audit is not required for a Limited Liability Partnership whose annual sales turnover is less than Rs.40 lakhs and the LLP has a capital contribution of fewer than Rs.25 lakhs.
 Whereas for a Private Limited Company, an audit is mandatory irrespective of sales turnover or capital of the company.

-III.
-In LLP, there is no such concept of Board Meetings or Annual General Meetings.
+- In LLP, there is no concept of Board Meetings or Annual General Meetings.
 So annual compliance is comparatively lesser.

-V. There is no need for compliances related to meetings and maintenance of huge statutory records.
+- There is no need for compliances related to meetings and maintenance of huge statutory records in an LLP.